-Jérémie Gallon is a nonresident senior fellow for the Future Europe Initiative at the Atlantic Council.
+Jérémie Gallon is a nonresident senior fellow for the Europe Center at the Atlantic Council.
 He specializes in France, the European Union, and transatlantic affairs.

 Jérémie Gallon is Managing Director of Amcham France.